-As a choreographer, you'll create and plan routines for performance, usually to music or to evoke an idea in the heads of the audience.
+As a choreographer, you'll create and plan routines for performance, usually to music.
 You'll create dance routines to entertain at live shows, events or for TV and films.
 You're usually required to plan the whole performance, from teaching the steps to the dancers to working with costume designers and directors to achieve the desired outcome.
 You could choreograph stage, TV or film performances, music videos, and even fashion shows or corporate events.
 You might create your own dance pieces or interpret a director's instructions depending on the brief provided.

 You'll need a high level of dancing ability, the patience to teach others and to know what looks good to a wider audience, as well as the communication skills needed to make sure that your directions are coming across clearly to your dancers.

 The most successful choreographers run whole shows by themselves, playing out storylines and themes through meticulous planning of dances, costumes, music and visuals, to engage the audience.
 Choreographers often run their own dance schools, which also involves balancing their own accounts and managing costs.